Nauruan language: Writing system

-The letters c, f, h, l, s, v, x, y and z were not included.
-With the growing influence of foreign languages (most of all German, English and Gilbertese and some minority of Pama-Nyungan) more letters were incorporated into the Nauruan alphabet.
-In addition, phonetic differences of a few vowels arose, so that umlauts and other similar-sounding sounds were indicated with a tilde.
+The letters c, f, h, l, s, v, x, y, and z were not included.
+With the growing influence of foreign languages, in particular German, English, Gilbertese, and part of the Pama-Nyungan family, more letters were incorporated into the Nauruan alphabet.
+In addition, phonetic differences of a few vowels arose, so that umlauts and other similar sounds were indicated with a tilde.

 Attempt at language reform of 1938

-In 1938 there was an attempt by the Nauruan language committee and Timothy Detudamo to make the language easier to read for Europeans and Americans.
+In 1938, there was an attempt by the Nauruan language committee and Timothy Detudamo to make the language easier to read for Europeans and Americans.
 It was intended to introduce as many diacritical symbols as possible for the different vowel sounds to state the variety of the Nauruan language in writing.
-It was decided to introduce only a grave accent in the place of the former tilde, so that the umlauts "õ" and "ũ" were replaced by "ô" and "û".
-The "ã" was substituted with "e".
+It was decided to introduce only a circumflex accent in the place of the former tilde, so that the characters "õ" and "ũ" were replaced by "ô" and "û".
+The "ã" was replaced with "e".

 Also, "y" was introduced in order to differentiate words with the English "j" (puji).
 Thus, words like ijeiji were changed to iyeyi.
-In addition, "ñ" (which represented the velar nasal) was replaced with "ng", to differentiate the Spanish Ñ, "bu" and "qu" were replaced with "bw" and "kw" respectively, "ts" was replaced with "j" (since it represented a pronunciation similar to English "j"), and the "w" written at the end of words was removed.
+In addition, "ñ" (which represented the velar nasal) was replaced with "ng", to avoid confusion with the Spanish Ñ. "bu" and "qu" were replaced with "bw" and "kw", respectively. "ts" was replaced with "j" (since it represented a sound similar to the English "j"); and the "w" written at the end of words was dropped.

-These reforms were only partly carried out: the umlauts "õ" and "ũ" are still written with tildes.
+These reforms were only partly carried out: the symbols "õ" and "ũ" are still written as such, with tildes.
 However, the letters "ã" and "ñ" are now only seldom used, being replaced with "e" and "ng", as prescribed by the reform.
-Likewise, the writing of the double consonants "bw" and "kw" has been implemented.
-Although the "j" took the place of "ts", certain spellings still use "ts."
-For example, the districts Baiti and Ijuw (according to the reform Beiji and Iyu) are still written with the old writing style.
-The "y" has largely become generally accepted.
+Likewise, use of the digraphs "bw" and "kw" has been implemented.
+Although "j" took the place of "ts", certain spellings still use "ts": e.g., the districts Baiti and Ijuw (according to the reform Beiji and Iyu) are still written with the old writing conventions.
+The "y" has become generally accepted.

 Today the following 30 Latin letters are used.